leanprover/fp-lean/functional-programming-lean/src/tactics-induction-proofs.md

 In other words, `<;>` enables a general tactic that can solve many kinds of goals to be used on multiple new goals all at once.
 One such general tactic is `simp`.

-Because `simp` can both complete the proof of the base case and make progress on the proof of the induction step, using with `induction` and `<;>` shortens the proof:
+Because `simp` can both complete the proof of the base case and make progress on the proof of the induction step, using it with `induction` and `<;>` shortens the proof:
 ```leantac
 {{#example_in Examples/Induction.lean plusR_zero_left_golf_6a}}
 ```